 - Not accounting for test maintenance.

-As the business evolves and adjust to customer & legal requirements, the test cases also have to be updated to reflect these changes.
+As the business evolves and adjusts to customer & legal requirements, the test cases also have to be updated to reflect these changes.
 Hence, after creating and implementing your automation strategy, you will need to continuously maintain and update your tests.
 When you build new features and continue to make product improvements, your test cases and regression suites will grow.
 Ensuring these are usable over months or years will require continuous maintenance.

-- Not taking into consideration the extra benefits of test automation
+- Not taking into consideration the extra benefits of test automation.

 There are some extra benefits when implementing a test automation strategy that are hard to calculate.
 However, it is always good to have them in mind as intangible gains:

 - Not depending on expertise: with the help of a friendly test automation provider, like Qualibrate, anyone can create and run test scripts.
-That means you won’t need to rely on long and difficult lines of code and on tester expertise.
+That means you won’t need to rely on long and difficult lines of code and tester expertise.
 You just need to make sure to create a strong basis upon your test automation strategy and you will be stress-free also when your best tester will leave the company.

 - Reduce project slippage and faster time to market: with a good QA strategy and the support of test automation, you will be able to deliver faster, increase releases per year and avoid annoying project delays due to bug fixing.
-If you play in a very competitive sector, being able to be the first on the market will give you a strategic advantage on competitors.
+If you play in a very competitive sector, being able to be the first on the market will give you a strategic advantage over competitors.

 - Team morale increase: executing repetitive, manual test cases can be frustrating.
 Leveraging on test automation gives your team time to spend on more challenging and rewarding projects.